easymodo/qimgv/README.md

   _NOTE: `-video` variants include mpv for video support_

-  Grab the latest release from the [releases page](https://github.com/easymodo/qimgv/releases)
+  Grab the latest version from the [releases page](https://github.com/easymodo/qimgv/releases)

   Alternatively you can install it with Chocolatey: